SeismicSystems/enclave/src/aa/README.md

-# Attester
+# Attestion Agent

-The attester package provides handlers for interacting with the [CoCo Attestation Agent](https://github.com/confidential-containers/guest-components/tree/main/attestation-agent).
+The Attestation Agent package provides handlers for interacting with the [CoCo Attestation Agent](https://github.com/confidential-containers/guest-components/tree/main/attestation-agent).
 The attestation agent privides APIs to interact with the secure hardware features of the enclave.

 Below is a quick explainer of the features offered by the attestation agent, and how they are relevant to Seismic.